VQ Probe v2.5 User Guide

 The Run button is disabled if a reference file is not opened.
 Once the user clicks the Run button, it is replaced by the Stop button.
 And vice versa: once the user clicks Stop, or when the metrics calculation process is done, Run appears again, and replaces the Stop button.

-Metrics View can be hidden or shown by checking or unchecking Window > Metrics View, or by using hotkeys (Ctrl + Shift + M on Windows and Linux, or Cmd + Shift + M on macOS).
+Metrics View can be shown or hidden by using Window > Metrics View from the main menu, or by using hotkeys (Ctrl + Shift + M on Windows and Linux, or Cmd + Shift + M on macOS).

 NOTE: VQ Probe also provides a sample project.
 Go to File > Samples to find it.